underscoreio/essential-slick/src/pages/1-basics.md

 The result of `run` is a `Future[T]`, where `T` is the type of result returned by the database.
 Creating a schema is a side-effecting operation so the result type is `Future[Unit]`.
 This matches the type `DBIO[Unit]` of the action we started with.

 `Future`s are asynchronous.
-That's to say, they are place holders for values that will eventually appear.
+That's to say, they are placeholders for values that will eventually appear.
 We say that a future _completes_ at some point.
 In production code,  futures allow us to chain together computations without blocking to wait for a result.
-However, in simple examples like this we can simply block until our action completes:
+However, in simple examples like this we can block until our action completes:

 ```tut:book
 import scala.concurrent.Await